hpgrahsl/kryptonite-for-kafka/README.md

 Below is a quick example of how such a configuration would look like:

-1. Before you can make use of configuration parameters from external sources you have customize your Kafka Connect worker configuration by adding the following two settings:
+1. Before you can make use of configuration parameters from external sources you have to customize your Kafka Connect worker configuration by adding the following two settings:

 ```
 connect.config.providers=file
 connect.config.providers.file.class=org.apache.kafka.common.config.provider.FileConfigProvider
 ```

 2. Then you create the external properties file e.g. `classified.properties` which contains the secret key materials.
 This file needs to be available on all your Kafka Connect workers which you want to run Kryptonite on.
-Let's pretend the file is located at path `/secrets/kryptonite/classified.properties` your worker nodes:
+Let's pretend the file is located at path `/secrets/kryptonite/classified.properties` on your worker nodes:

 ```properties
 cipher_data_keys=[{"identifier":"my-demo-secret-key-123","material":"0bpRAigAvP9fTTFw43goyg=="}]
 ```

-3. Finally, you simply reference this file and contained `key=value` therein, from the SMT configuration like so:
+3. Finally, you simply reference this file and the corresponding key of the property therein, from your SMT configuration like so:

 ```json5
 {